top of page

-Let’s make this an easy, enjoyable experience that leaves you feeling empowered and proud of how you show up for your headshot session.
+Let’s make this an enjoyable, empowering experience that leaves you feeling proud of how you show up—both in your photos and in the world.

 Know who you want your headshot to speak to

-Before you ever step in front of the camera, it’s important to pause and think about who you want to connect with through your headshots—and what kind of impression you want to leave behind.
-Are you trying to attract corporate clients?
-Land speaking gigs?
-Show up more confidently online?
+Before you ever step in front of the camera, it helps to pause and think about who you want your headshot to connect with—and what kind of first impression you want to create.
+Are you trying to attract new corporate clients in San Diego?
+Position yourself as an expert for speaking engagements?
+Build trust and visibility online?

 What to Wear for Headshots: Style Tips That Keep the Focus on You